 Net radiation flux (Rn) Rn is the net amount of radiant energy available at the vegetation surface.
 Thus, it is the difference between the net short-wave radiation and net long-wave radiation.
 The net short-wave radiation is the non-reflected part of the short-wave radiation and can be calculated from the incoming short-wave radiation and the albedo (α).
 In model I, α was derived using measured values.
 In models II-V, α was estimated from the LAI (m² m⁻²) dynamics computed by the plant growth submodel HPM (section 2.2) and from the albedo of the uncovered soil, which was calculated using the soil properties and the volumetric soil water content of the upper soil layer.
 Long-wave radiation was calculated according to the Stefan-Boltzmann law in all five models.
 For more details, see eq.
 A.1 to eq.
 A.3.
 Sensible heat flux (Hs) Model I used bulk transfer relationships (Garratt, 1993) for the calculation of Hs (eq.
 A.25).
 In models II-V, Hs was calculated using a Penman-like approach.
 The residual energy of potential and actual latent heat was added to the sensible heat to close the energy balance and to take plant and soil water stress into account (eq.
 A.14).
 Latent heat flux (L) In model I, L was computed as the sum of soil evaporation, evaporation of the intercepted precipitation, and transpiration through the stomata (eq.
 A.20 – eq.
 A.23).
 In models II-V, L (eq.
 A.5) was computed from the potential evapotranspiration using a Penman–Monteith approach (Monteith, 1965, 1981).
 The potential evapotranspiration was then reduced depending on the water content in plants and soil, stomatal conductance (eq.
 A.18), and leaf area index (eq.
 A.16)).
 Ground heat flux (G) In model I, G (eq: A.24) was calculated using the temperature gradient between the surface temperature and the mid-point temperature of the first soil layer multiplied by the thermal conductivity.
 In models II-V, G (eq.
 A.4) was calculated using the formulation of Choudhury (1989), which assumes that G depends on Rn and the LAI.
 The proportionality factor used in this formula differs between day and night.
 Plant growth

-In models II-V, vegetation dynamics, such as growth, C and N cycles and water flow, were simulated using the HPM (eq.: A.16 – A.18) (Thornley and Cannell, 1997; Thornley, 2001, 1998).
+In models II-V, vegetation dynamics, such as growth, C and N cycles and water flow in the plant, were simulated using the HPM (eq.: A.16 – A.18) (Thornley and Cannell, 1997; Thornley, 2001, 1998).
 The HPM assumes proportionality between the canopy height and the LAI (hcan ∝ LAI).
 The root water uptake was computed using the Feddes model (Feddes et al., 2001).
 The root biomass distribution declined exponentially with the rooting depth in the soil profile.
 The rooting depth of the simulated grasslands was assumed to be constant throughout the simulation period.
-The models neglected mechanistic plant growth dynamics.
+Model I neglected mechanistic plant growth dynamics.
 To compute the net radiation flux, the canopy was represented by LAI dynamics with linear interpolation between the measured monthly mean values following Pan and Mahrt (1987).
 Soil water Model I described the soil profile by four numerical layers with identical soil properties for each layer (Mahrt and Pan, 1984; Schaake et al., 1996).
 The soil water transport was computed using the diffusivity form of the Richards’ equation.
 The diffusivity form was defined by the formulation of Cosby et al. (1984b) for nine different soil types (see also Appendix A.2).
 Models II-V computed the water transport using the HYDRUS submodel, i.e. the mixed form of the Richards’ equation, to account for the hydraulic properties of the soil horizons (Simunek et al., 1998).